lunanerdderg/Reefbackend/README.md

 # Building

-The project is too early for building to be worth it but if you really want to, then `cd` into whatever directory you wish to build it in and run:
+The project is too early for building to be worth it, but if you really want to, then `cd` into whatever directory you wish to build it in and run:

 ```
 git clone https://github.com/lunanerdderg/Reefbackend.git